PyTomography/slicer_spect_recon/paper/paper.md

 The `System Modeling` component considers the system matrix $H$, as well as additional corrections such as scatter $s$.
 Selecting `Attenuation Correction` enables attenuation correction during reconstruction; users must specify a corresponding CT image used to generate a mu-map.
 Selecting `Collimator Detector Response Modeling` enables modeling of the collimator and detector spatial resolution in image reconstruction.
 Users must specify the collimator code, defined on [the PyTomography data page](https://pytomography.readthedocs.io/en/latest/data_tables/collimator_data.html#collimator-data-index), as well as the intrinsic spatial resolution of the scintillator crystals.
 Selecting `Scatter Correction` enables scatter correction during reconstruction; users must select the scatter correction method as well as supporting data required for the method.

 The third component, likelihoods, considers the likelihood function $L$.
 Currently, the extension only supports the `PoissonLogLikelihood` likelihood, which correctly describes the data acquired in SPECT imaging.
-It may be desirable in the future to test alternative likelihood functions, so this is left as a seperate module.
+It may be desirable in the future to test alternative likelihood functions, so this is left as a separate module.

 The fourth component, algorithms, considers the reconstruction algorithm $A$.
 Currently, the extension supports the ordered subset expectation maximum (OSEM) [@osem], block sequential regularized expectation maximum (BSREM) [@BSREM] and ordered subset maximum a posteriori one step late (OSMAPOSL) [@OSL] algorithms.
 Regularized algorithms can use the quadratic, log-cosh, and relative difference penalty [@RDP] priors; these priors can also utilize a provided anatomical image to modify the weighting by only including contributions from the top N neighbours.
 Additional algorithms may be added based on community request.